The next time you're looking for inspiration for hand-held party snacks, why not look toward Indian cuisine for inspiration?

 04 of 12

 This steamed wontons appetizer from the east Indian state of Sikkim can be filled with any minced meat of your choice; this recipe calls for pork, which is mixed with sautéed onion, garlic, soy sauce, and chile sauce.
 They can be steamed or pan-fried and are usually served with a fiery Sikkimese tomato chutney.Continue to 5 of 12 below.

 05 of 12

-You can sort of think of this dish as the Indian version of French toast; pieces of roti or chapati (which are flatbread) are coated in egg, fried, and rolled up to make this tasty dish.
+Pieces of roti or chapati (which are flatbread) are coated in egg, fried, and rolled up to make this tasty dish.
 You can also fill baida roti with anything you like, from paneer to spicy minced meat.
 To serve, cut a roll into bite-sized pieces, skewer each piece with a toothpick, and serve with a chutney of your choice.

 06 of 12